-Today, the DEQ has regional offices which are located in Baton Rouge, Kenner, Bayou Lafourche, Lafayette, Lake Charles, Alexandria, Monroe, and Shreveport.
-Collectively from these offices, there are eight specially trained persons emplaced as dedicated emergency responders on call to work emergencies on a 24 hour, 7 day-a-week basis.
-Added to this group is support from other individuals from the Department that are also capable of performing some emergency response duties.
-The initiative that formed these teams has resulted in an enhanced overall capability of LDEQ's to protect the citizens of this state and its environment.
+Today, the LDEQ has regional offices which are located in Baton Rouge, Harahan, Bayou Lafourche, Lafayette, Lake Charles, Pineville, Monroe, and Shreveport.
+Collectively from these offices, there are nine specially trained persons in place as dedicated emergency responders on call to work emergencies on a 24 hour, 7 day-a-week basis.
+Added to this group is support from other individuals from the Department that are also capable of performing "emergency response duties".
+The initiative that formed these teams has resulted in an enhanced overall capability of LDEQ to protect the citizens of this state and its environment.

 EMERGENCY RESPONSE RESOURCES